mcdado/certbot-dns-ovh/README.md

 - [Node JS](https://nodejs.org/) ≥ 6.
 - [Certbot](https://certbot.eff.org).

-## Instructions
+## Usage
-0. Download or clone this repo, and then from a terminal enter the directory: `cd ovh-certbot-dns` and run `npm install`.
+0. Install via NPM: `certbot-dns-ovh`.
+Otherwise, you can download or clone this repo, and then from a terminal enter the directory: `cd ovh-certbot-dns` and run `npm install`.

 1. Get an _App Key_ and _App Secret_ from OVH by registering a new app at this URL:
 [OVH Developers: Create App](https://eu.api.ovh.com/createApp/)